jeffliu6068/GMMchi_scs/README.md

 ```
 ## Intuition: How GMMchi_scs_pipeline Works in Postprocessing scRNA-seq Data

-Here, we outline each of the step included in the postprocessing pipeline:
+Here, we outline each of the steps included in the postprocessing pipeline:

 1) Remove empty barcodes
 2) Remove doublets